12 Types of Tenses with Examples

 Future Indefinite Tense describes an action going on in the future.
 For example:

-• I will be eating pizza.
+• I will be eating vegetables.

 • He will be walking in the street.

-• We shall be running the business.
+• We will be running the business.

 • They will be coming to my home.